anthonyweidai/MobileViM_3D/README.md

     <br>Dual-direction Mamba.
 </p>

-**The manuscript is currently under review by a peer-reviewed journal.
-The full code is accessible only to the reviewers and will be made publicly available upon the manuscript's acceptance.**
+**The manuscript is currently under review at a peer-reviewed journal.
+The full code is now publicly accessible.**

 ## Setup